Why Community Engagement?

 What does collaboration look like?

-Community-engaged courses are offered in the journalism, strategic communication, and multimedia production and design curricula as well as in the event management and nonprofit leadership and philanthropy certificates.
-Projects are designed to foster community engagement skills while meeting course learning outcomes.
+Community-engaged courses are offered in the journalism and strategic communication curricula, as well as in the event management, writing, and nonprofit leadership and philanthropy certificates.
+These courses intentionally integrate community partnerships into course activities, providing students with meaningful experiences that address real-world challenges.

-• Projects in entry-level classes may focus on best practices in community engagement and power and privilege in community-engaged work.
+• Entry-level classes may focus on best practices in community engagement, including power and privilege in community-engaged work.

-• Projects in mid-level skills and conceptual classes may focus on communication with community partners and working in teams.
+• Mid-level skills classes may focus on communication with community partners and working in teams.

-• Projects in capstone classes may focus on project management, strategic planning, professional quality media production in journalism and strategic communication, and community engagement for social change.
+• Capstone classes may focus on project management, strategic planning, professional quality media production, and community engagement for social change.

 Pathfinders